Point72/csp/docs/wiki/how-tos/Write-Output-Adapters.md

 - `def on_tick(self, time: datetime, value: object)`: this will be called when the input to the output adapter ticks.

 The OutputAdapter that you define will be used as the runtime *--impl–-*.
 You also need to define a *--graph--* time representation of the time series edge.
-In order to do this you should define a csp.impl.wiring.py_output_adapter_def.
+In order to do this you should define a `csp.impl.wiring.py_output_adapter_def`.
-The py_output_adapter_def creates a *--graph--* time representation of your adapter:
+The `py_output_adapter_def` creates a *--graph--* time representation of your adapter:

 **def py_output_adapter_def(name, adapterimpl, \*\*kwargs)**